JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2022_10.md

 Right now, in October, we celebrate the 67th anniversary of the publication of _The Urantia Book_.
 A book that formulates at the beginning its intention to expand our worldview and spiritual development:

 > It is exceedingly difficult to present enlarged concepts and advanced truth, in our endeavor to expand cosmic consciousness and enhance spiritual perception, when we are restricted to the use of a circumscribed language of the realm.
-But our mandate admonishes us to make every effort to convey our meanings by using the word symbols of the English tongue. ([UB 0:0.2](/en/The_Urantia_Book/0#p0_2))
+But our mandate admonishes us to make every effort to convey our meanings by using the word symbols of the English tongue. (<a id="a65_360"></a>[UB 0:0.2](/en/The_Urantia_Book/0#p0_2))

 <figure id="Figure_2" class="image urantiapedia">
 <img src="/image/article/Luz_y_Vida/LyV_2022_10/Editorial-oct-22-2.jpg" alt="Editorial oct 22-2">